draconisPW/PWMAngband/docs/guide.rst

 Also, change the text size.
 Sure you may be accustomed to your terminal font and size for reading; however, you can read and make sense from context a lot easier than you can reliably identify the glyph, color, and relative position of every character on the screen.
-PWMAngband may be a text-based game, but you don't have to play with a tiny (or even normal size font).
+Angband may be a text-based game, but you don't have to play with a tiny (or even normal size font).
 Using a slightly larger font makes identifying things a LOT easier.
 The SDL interface is perhaps the easiest for using multiple terminals and changing fonts.